TianDehua/gitTest/readMe.txt

 add //by branch 'feature1'
 add sec //by branch 'feature1'

-haha this is //add by branch 'feature2'
+haha this is add //by branch 'feature2'